main banner

 MacGregorFlight Sergeant Roderick James MacGregor R105529 was born in 1916 in Barrhead, Alberta.
 He was married during his time with Ferry Command, Transport Command.
 The flight with Mitchell FL214 appears to have been his first transatlantic flight and he was back in North America on July 27th, sailing into New York.
 His subsequent wartime career would see him deliver a good number of aircraft to South Africa and the Middle East, with one flight to India for good measure.

 Roderick trained at 2 Air Navigation School during 1941 and 1942.
 He was later commissioned in May 1943 as an officer in the RCAF, gaining the new service number CAN/J35953 and in 1946 was transferred to the reserve of the Air Force.
 His service summary indicates that he was posted to the United Kingdom in July 1944.
-246 Squadron records show him being both posted into that unit from 1332 Heavy Conversion Unit and out again to 511 Squadron during the month of March 1945.
+The operational record book for 246 Squadron of the RAF show him being both posted into that unit from 1332 Heavy Conversion Unit and out again to 511 Squadron during the month of March 1945.
+There is no obvious mention of him flying with them and 246 Squadron and 511 Squadron co-operated a lot due to lack of 246 personnel.
+He was posted to 511 Squadron in September 1945,but soon after onward to 437 (RCAF) Squadron in October 1945.

 Arthur MacWilliamsArthur Reginald MacWilliams was 25 at the time of the landing in Roscommon.
 He passed away in February 1973 in Halifax, Nova Scotia aged 56.
 He came originally from Prince Edward Island, one of the provinces of Canada.
 Arthur was a civilian contractor with the ferry operation.
 It was possible to trace Arthur using shipping records during the war, on at least two occasions he arrived in New York from Gourock in Scotland.
 He was a radio operator and some of these operators had been members of the telegraph service before the war, volunteering to act as the vital radio operator on the dangerous transatlantic ferry routes.